asishm/Scribd_Image_Downloader/README.md

 If all the files in the Scribd document are images, more specifically .jpg files, this script will help you download all the images and convert them to a pdf.

+This script uses **multiprocessing** to speed up the downloading process.
+However, it doesn't account for any rate limits that might exist while downloading.

 # Dependencies

 This script requires the modules **requests** and **img2pdf**.